close Business Finance Invest Bullets Most Viewed

 A low-cost business model with high profits is one of the most attractive and successful forms of running a business.
 As simple, it sounds like it is not that easy to achieve.

 However, DMart has successfully achieved it.
 How?
-DMart operates on a low-interior-cost concept where it has tried to reduce the operational expenses for the company.
-These low operating expenses are a result of- efficient space utilization by putting more products in less space, thereby creating space for more products; less number of billing counters reduce the requirement of more workforce and systems, thereby reducing employee cost; a very basic and low-maintenance interior of the store, are some of the ways through which DMart has controlled its expenses.
+DMart operates on a low-interior-cost concept, and it has tried to reduce the company's operational expenses.
+These low operating expenses are a result of- efficient space utilization by putting more products in less space, thereby creating space for more products; fewer billing counters reduce the requirement of more workforce and systems, thereby reducing employee cost; a very basic and low-maintenance interior of the store, are some of the ways through which DMart has controlled its expenses.

 The credit cycle of DMart, i.e., the time in which it returns the payment to the manufacturers for the goods purchased from them is quite less than other retail operators.
 This allows the company to avail massive cash discounts from the manufacturers, thereby cutting the purchase price of the goods.